brianhill/physics-ii/daily_schedule-term_4.md

 ### Week 2 &mdash; Standing Waves &mdash; Interference

-DELAYED: Enough people are out sick at the moment that I think it is best if we delay Problem Set 2 to Tuesday!
+DELAYED: Enough people are out sick at the moment that I think it is best if we delay Problem Set 2 to Friday!
 Use the extra time to do a great job on your weakly coupled harmonic oscillator presentations.
 Make handouts to distribute to the people who can't attend.
 Meanwhile, I will prepare some more material on torsion waves.
 It isn't essential, but it is valuable.
 If you are curious about what a torsion wave is, here is a [torsion wave video](https://youtu.be/MrZcMTLK6W4)

 * Tuesday, Jan.
 16 &mdash; Presentations on weakly coupled harmonic oscillator &mdash; Torsion waves &mdash; Resonance
 * Friday, Jan.
 19 &mdash; Six Ideas Q2 &mdash; Problem Set 2 [Now due Friday](./assignments/AssignmentFor2024-01-16.nb.pdf)